A Java library to make mathematical animations

 for (int n = 0; n < num; n++) {//Creates a group with 54 numbered squares

-MathObject sq = Shape.square().scale(.25).fillColor("violet").fillAlpha(1 - 1. * (n + 1) / num).thickness(6);
+Shape sq = Shape.square().scale(.25).fillColor("violet").fillAlpha(1 - 1. * (n + 1) / num).thickness(6);

-LaTeXMathObject t = LaTeXMathObject.make("" + n);
+LatexMathObject t = LatexMathObject.make("" + n);

 gr.add(MathObjectGroup.make(sq, t));//Each object of the group is itself a group with 2 elements